atingupta2005/puppet-jan-24/Day-5-6/01-Important-directories-and-files/README.md

 ## Contents
 - The confdir contains several config files and the SSL data.

-- On all nodes, agent and primary server, the confdir contains the following directories and config files:
   - ssl directory: contains each node’s certificate infrastructure.
   - puppet.conf: Puppet’s main config file.

-- On primary server nodes, and sometimes standalone nodes that run Puppet apply, the confdir also contains:
   - fileserver.conf: Configuration for additional fileserver mount points.
   - hiera.yaml: The global configuration for Hiera data lookup.
 Environments and modules can also have their own hiera.yaml files.

 # Main manifest directory